 5. Eat mindfully: When we truly experience and enjoy the foods we eat, we’re going to be far more satisfied.
 Sometimes, because of this, we’ll even find ourselves eating less.
 This is true even with those ‘danger’ foods that we’re afraid we won’t be able to stop eating.
 By eating our food mindfully, we feel better both physically and mentally.

-While eating, slow down, eat intentionally, slowly and engage all your senses.
+While eating, slow down, eat intentionally, and slowly and engage all your senses.
 Be grateful for the flavours, textures and the ability to eat this food without guilt and with full enjoyment.
-Put your utensils down between bites and enjoy this fine tasting treat!
+Put your utensils down between bites and enjoy this fine-tasting treat!

 So, it’s true we can feel addicted around sugar but by being aware of the true cause we can be empowered to look at our eating behaviours and learn from them.
 It might make your life just a little bit sweeter.

 Want more?
 Download my free Emotional Eating Roadmap and get the help you need to manage overeating and be in charge of your health again.